a2hsh/udacity-fsnd-trivia-api/backend/README.md

 #### 4.3.1.
 GET `/categories`
 - Fetches a dictionary of categories in which the keys are the ids and the value is the corresponding string of the category.
 - Request Arguments: None
-- Returns: An object with a single key, categories, that contains a object of id: category_string key:value pairs.
+- Returns: An object with a single key, categories, that contains an object of id: category_string key:value pairs.
 - example: `curl http://localhost:5000/api/v1/categories -H "Content-Type: application/json"`
 ```
 {'1' : "Science",